As a green card lawyer, I’ve met too many married immigrant couples who take the permanent residence process too lightly.

 The Eight Most Common Problems Faced By Couples Trying To Win Green Cards Through Marriage

-Here’s a list of the most common stumbling blocks if you’re trying to become a permanent residence through your wife or husband.
+Here’s a list of the most common stumbling blocks if you’re trying to become a permanent resident through your U.S. citizen wife or husband.

 1. Is Your Marriage “Real”?